-Here is a question that was asked on Christianity StackExchange, as linked just above:
+Here is a question that was asked on Christianity StackExchange, as linked at the end of this article:

 One of the key points of the Reformation was the doctrine of Sola Fide: that salvation is by faith alone, apart from works.
 The Reformers thought this was in contrast to the doctrines of the Catholic church.

 What, then, is the biblical basis against the doctrine of Sola Fide?

 Here is the answer I posted there, as also linked just above:

 The doctrine of Sola fide (Latin for “by faith alone”) holds that:

 God’s pardon for guilty sinners is granted to and received through faith alone, excluding all “works.”

 God, on the basis of the life, death, and resurrection of his Son, Jesus Christ alone (solus Christus), grants sinners judicial pardon, or justification, which is received solely through faith.”

 Justification by grace alone through faith alone in Christ’s righteousness alone.